ChrisCreevey/treedist/README.md

 ------------------
 #### treedist_pair:

-  This sofware returns the distance between *two* branches of a tree *(including internal branches)*.
+  This software returns the distance between *two* branches of a tree *(including internal branches)*.

-  This software is called with the name of the file containing the tree, and the names of the two branches
+  This softtware is called with the name of the file containing the tree, and the names of the two branches

   Usage: `treedist <Tree file name> <Branch name> <Branch name>`